discourse/mini_tarball/README.md

 * Adding hardlinks, symlinks or directories
 * Other features of GNU tar like sparse files
 * Creating POSIX.1-2001 (pax) archives or any other tar format
-* Creating a `tar.gz` file by using `Zlib::GzipWriter` because its stream is not seekable

 ## Installation